wp-plugins/jquery-colorbox/readme.txt

 ###Updgrading From A Previous Version###

-To upgrade from a previous version of this plugin, delete the entire folder and files from the previous version of the plugin and then follow the installation instructions below.
+To upgrade from a previous version of this plugin, use the built in update feature of WordPress or copy the files on top of the current installation.

 ###Installing The Plugin###